This guide covers troubleshooting Vector. The sections are intended to be followed in order.

 4. Enable debug logging

-If you do not see an error in your Vector logs, and the Vector logs appear
+If you don’t see an error in your Vector logs and the Vector logs appear

 to be frozen, then you'll want to drop your log level to debug